lfvergara/viajesetnicos/wp-content/plugins/google-site-kit/readme.txt

 Please create a new topic on our [WordPress.org support forum](https://wordpress.org/support/plugin/google-site-kit/).
 Be sure to follow the [support forum guidelines](https://wordpress.org/support/guidelines/) when posting.

 == Changelog ==

+= 1.49.1 =

+**Fixed**

+* Update Google Analytics 4 integration to use new `dataStreams` endpoint after breaking change in alpha API.
+See [#4677](https://github.com/google/site-kit-wp/issues/4677).

+= 1.49.0 =

+**Enhanced**

+* Update source links on unified dashboard widgets to be consistent across all widgets.
+See [#4570](https://github.com/google/site-kit-wp/issues/4570).
+* Annotate module endpoints which can be used with dashboard sharing.
+See [#4474](https://github.com/google/site-kit-wp/issues/4474).
+* Add `_googlesitekitDashboardSharingData` global data.
+See [#4473](https://github.com/google/site-kit-wp/issues/4473).
+* Update styling of items in the Site Kit header for consistency.
+See [#4457](https://github.com/google/site-kit-wp/issues/4457).
+* Implement new UI for entity dashboard header containing title and URL.
+See [#4428](https://github.com/google/site-kit-wp/issues/4428).
+* Update entity search field to only show a valid result when unfocused.
+See [#4427](https://github.com/google/site-kit-wp/issues/4427).
+* Update the help menu to include the AdSense help menu item in all places when the AdSense module is active.
+See [#4423](https://github.com/google/site-kit-wp/issues/4423).
+* Update Tag Manager setup and settings edit views with loading indicator while tags are being checked.
+See [#4311](https://github.com/google/site-kit-wp/issues/4311).
+* Update widgets to use the `useInViewSelect` hook to fetch reports.
+See [#4121](https://github.com/google/site-kit-wp/issues/4121).
+* Use only WordPress core's bundled dependencies instead of Site Kit's when integrating with the block editor.
+See [#4107](https://github.com/google/site-kit-wp/issues/4107).
+* Add the ability to programmatically disable modules using the `googlesitekit_available_modules` filter.
+Props henrywright.
+See [#3993](https://github.com/google/site-kit-wp/issues/3993).
+* Update the Idea Hub widget to display a spinner when saving, unsaving or dismissing an idea.
+See [#3907](https://github.com/google/site-kit-wp/issues/3907).

+**Fixed**

+* Fix potential off-screen widget rendering error when using `useInViewSelect`.
+See [#4642](https://github.com/google/site-kit-wp/issues/4642).
+* Fix incorrect URL search states when selecting an item from the autocomplete list.
+See [#4562](https://github.com/google/site-kit-wp/issues/4562).
+* Fix styling on "No results found" autocomplete message in Unified Dashboard.
+See [#4503](https://github.com/google/site-kit-wp/issues/4503).
+* Improve the spacing between section titles/subtitles in the Unified Dashboard.
+See [#4501](https://github.com/google/site-kit-wp/issues/4501).
+* Update the Overview widget to display Goals CTA when no goals are set yet.
+See [#4489](https://github.com/google/site-kit-wp/issues/4489).
+* Update unified dashboard to update the active navigation chip on scroll.
+See [#4488](https://github.com/google/site-kit-wp/issues/4488).
+* Update the PageSpeed widget to display the currently loaded data and the progress bar when the user clicks on the `Run test again` button.
+See [#4467](https://github.com/google/site-kit-wp/issues/4467).
+* Update jump links in the setup success banner notification to scroll to the appropriate location instead of jumping to it using the hash.
+See [#4410](https://github.com/google/site-kit-wp/issues/4410).

+= 1.48.1 =

+**Fixed**

+* Revert fix to prevent minification of already minified JS files by other plugins as it caused JS translations to no longer be delivered by wordpress.org.
+Props kebbet.
+See [#4592](https://github.com/google/site-kit-wp/issues/4592).

+= 1.48.0 =

+**Enhanced**

+* Add title to the overall page metrics widget.
+See [#4454](https://github.com/google/site-kit-wp/issues/4454).
+* Add icons to Unified Dashboard navigation.
+See [#4438](https://github.com/google/site-kit-wp/issues/4438).
+* Update production assets to include a `.min` suffix in the filename.
+See [#4436](https://github.com/google/site-kit-wp/issues/4436).
+* Update the URL search component to display the current entity title by default.
+See [#4426](https://github.com/google/site-kit-wp/issues/4426).
+* Update the plugin activation banner to be a simple CTA link instead of replicating the splash screen.
+See [#4403](https://github.com/google/site-kit-wp/issues/4403).
+* Update the behaviour of the PageSpeed's `visit the dashboard` link to scroll to the PSI widget when the user lands on the dashboard page.
+See [#4380](https://github.com/google/site-kit-wp/issues/4380).
+* Include query parameter for custom Analytics step in the service setup flow URLs.
+See [#4342](https://github.com/google/site-kit-wp/issues/4342).
+* Fix issue when AdSense module in the Connect More Services list briefly flashed grey.
+See [#4257](https://github.com/google/site-kit-wp/issues/4257).
+* Fix the incorrect difference for chart values when the current and the previous values equal zero.
+See [#4255](https://github.com/google/site-kit-wp/issues/4255).
+* Add information about old and new site URLs to the splash screen when URL mismatch is detected.
+See [#4247](https://github.com/google/site-kit-wp/issues/4247).
+* Add dismissible AdSense CTA widget for monetization section in the unified dashboard.
+See [#4145](https://github.com/google/site-kit-wp/issues/4145).
+* Update the IdeaHub widget to not display "Draft created" message on the draft tab.
+See [#3902](https://github.com/google/site-kit-wp/issues/3902).

+**Fixed**

+* Fix browser console errors related to Idea Hub on the Appearance > Widgets page in the WordPress Admin.
+See [#4466](https://github.com/google/site-kit-wp/issues/4466).
+* Fix visual gap on AdSense dashboard added by adblocker warning widget when no adblocker is detected.
+See [#4407](https://github.com/google/site-kit-wp/issues/4407).
+* Update the URL search to abort the current search request when the user changes the query.
+See [#4402](https://github.com/google/site-kit-wp/issues/4402).
+* Update the PageSpeed Insights links to go to the `pagespeed.web.dev` domain.
+See [#4381](https://github.com/google/site-kit-wp/issues/4381).
+* Fix the incorrect CSS class issue in the widget area renderer component.
+Props shayannosrat.
+See [#4329](https://github.com/google/site-kit-wp/issues/4329).
+* Update the "Learn More" links of Analytics and AdSense CTAs to open in a new window.
+See [#4286](https://github.com/google/site-kit-wp/issues/4286).
+* Fix missing unit characters issue on zero data widgets.
+See [#4238](https://github.com/google/site-kit-wp/issues/4238).
+* Add full stops to the insufficient permissions error description.
+See [#4160](https://github.com/google/site-kit-wp/issues/4160).
+* Fix styles for errors on Optimize setup and settings forms.
+See [#4028](https://github.com/google/site-kit-wp/issues/4028).
+* Fix bug where error for an Analytics property in Tag Manager without access would not show up.
+See [#3948](https://github.com/google/site-kit-wp/issues/3948).

+= 1.47.0 =

+**Added**

+* Add a new `useInViewSelect` hook that allows to call a specific selector only when in view.
+See [#4096](https://github.com/google/site-kit-wp/issues/4096).

+**Enhanced**

+* Remove chevron from date range select dropdown button in the header.
+See [#4377](https://github.com/google/site-kit-wp/issues/4377).
+* Show Idea Hub surveys after fewer Idea Hub interactions.
+See [#4368](https://github.com/google/site-kit-wp/issues/4368).
+* Update Unified Dashboard navigation chips to scroll to an area instead of relying on anchor targets.
+See [#4367](https://github.com/google/site-kit-wp/issues/4367).
+* Implement splash UI for activating Analytics as part of the initial setup flow.
+See [#4341](https://github.com/google/site-kit-wp/issues/4341).
+* Add title and subtitle to Widget Contexts for Unified Dashboard pages.
+See [#4340](https://github.com/google/site-kit-wp/issues/4340).
+* Update dashboard navigation to hide navigation chips for empty areas.
+See [#4289](https://github.com/google/site-kit-wp/issues/4289).
+* Add an error message for unknown pages to the Unified Dashboard.
+See [#4287](https://github.com/google/site-kit-wp/issues/4287).
+* Add a link to the Idea Hub CTA to jump to the Idea Hub widget.
+See [#4275](https://github.com/google/site-kit-wp/issues/4275).
+* Add entity header content area to the Unified Dashboard.
+See [#4146](https://github.com/google/site-kit-wp/issues/4146).
+* Update dashboard layout to hide sections that have no widgets.
+See [#4136](https://github.com/google/site-kit-wp/issues/4136).
+* Revise wording when no entity can be determined based on the given URL in the entity dashboard.
+See [#4097](https://github.com/google/site-kit-wp/issues/4097).
+* Implement Unified Dashboard tab bar with chip/pill links to widget areas.
+See [#4053](https://github.com/google/site-kit-wp/issues/4053).

+**Changed**

+* Remove HTML tags from report errors.
+Props oscarssanchez.
+See [#4169](https://github.com/google/site-kit-wp/issues/4169).

+**Fixed**

+* Update the frontend AdSense code to load asynchronously.
+See [#4398](https://github.com/google/site-kit-wp/issues/4398).
+* Fix missing monetization widgets on the Unified Dashboard issue.
+See [#4348](https://github.com/google/site-kit-wp/issues/4348).
+* Add unit characters to the Overall Page Metrics widget in the Unified Dashboard.
+See [#4312](https://github.com/google/site-kit-wp/issues/4312).
+* Fix missing Unique Visitors From Search sparkline issue for zero data state.
+See [#4237](https://github.com/google/site-kit-wp/issues/4237).
+* Update Tag Manager to pre-select account and containers only when the user has just one account.
+See [#4209](https://github.com/google/site-kit-wp/issues/4209).

+= 1.46.0 =

+**Enhanced**

+* Update WordPress dashboard widget and admin bar stats to display zero states for Search Console/Analytics only when the respective service is gathering data.
+See [#4270](https://github.com/google/site-kit-wp/issues/4270).
+* Update the Idea Hub widget to clear errors when switching tabs.
+See [#4207](https://github.com/google/site-kit-wp/issues/4207).
+* Hide individual module pages when the `unifiedDashboard` flag is enabled.
+See [#4134](https://github.com/google/site-kit-wp/issues/4134).
+* Update PageSpeed Insights to be active by default for new installs and remove CTAs.
+See [#4133](https://github.com/google/site-kit-wp/issues/4133).
+* Improve loading state for GA4 Analytics dropdown in settings.
+See [#4106](https://github.com/google/site-kit-wp/issues/4106).
+* Add a generic content area for the Header in the Unified Dashboard.
+See [#4050](https://github.com/google/site-kit-wp/issues/4050).
+* Add Entity search to Unified Dashboard Header.
+See [#4049](https://github.com/google/site-kit-wp/issues/4049).
+* Add the Optimize snippet notice to settings and setup forms.
+See [#3822](https://github.com/google/site-kit-wp/issues/3822).
+* Introduce a new filter that allows for persistent data to be deleted during reset.
+See [#3201](https://github.com/google/site-kit-wp/issues/3201).

+**Changed**

+* Implement the new `useInView` hook.
+See [#4120](https://github.com/google/site-kit-wp/issues/4120).

+**Fixed**

+* Fix issue with the Idea Hub notification banner that was blocked by the setup success banner.
+See [#4274](https://github.com/google/site-kit-wp/issues/4274).
+* Fix a potential conflict with `google` global when loading Google charts.
+See [#4074](https://github.com/google/site-kit-wp/issues/4074).
+* Fix extra padding around Search Console widgets.
+See [#4023](https://github.com/google/site-kit-wp/issues/4023).
+* Fix a bug that could cause the wrong module to show that it's being connected during module setup.
+See [#2796](https://github.com/google/site-kit-wp/issues/2796).

 = 1.45.0 =